 Always wanted to move these artifacts from the totes in the attic to the garage walls!
 Problem is you never know the finished quality till they arrive, but the software liked all as excellent resolution except the Apprentice one.

-look at the cutaway, the frenders seem to be 1 peice front to door....prototype car? not production car?frame dont ook right either.
-I can see if it's the prototype being different. the see through car looks great.
+look at the cutaway, the frenders seem to be 1 peice front to door....prototype car?.

 It was created during Beta builds, but the fender portion was just shaded in for effect.